-St. Louis, MO – Beckwood Press Company, a leading manufacturer of custom hydraulic presses and the Triform line of sheet hydroforming presses, recently built and installed a new deep draw sheet hydroforming press for an automotive parts manufacturer specializing in rapid prototyping.
-The Triform model 25-10-12DD features a 25” diameter forming area, 10,000 PSI of forming pressure and a 12” draw depth capacity.
-This is the second deep draw Triform for this company’s operation, with their having previously installed a model 16-10-7DD.
+St. Louis, MO – Beckwood Press Company, a leading manufacturer of hydraulic presses and the Triform line of specialty forming equipment, recently built and installed a Triform deep draw sheet hydroforming press for an automotive parts manufacturer specializing in rapid prototyping.
+The model 25-10-12DD features a 25”-diameter forming area, 10,000 PSI of forming pressure and a 12” depth-of-draw.
+This is the second Triform deep draw press for this company; the first was a model 16-10-7DD.

-The auto parts manufacturer supplies a variety of automotive, off-road and tractor OEM’s and suppliers with parts, including exhaust parts, heat shields and other miscellaneous low-volume and prototype items.
-As their business is based on fast turnaround times, they have always prided themselves on using the latest manufacturing technologies.
-Due to the time and budgetary limitations of the matched die sets required within traditional presses, they began searching for alternatives.
-Which is when they discovered Triform Sheet Hydroforming Presses.
-The flexible diaphragm of the Triform press acts as a ‘universal female,’ eliminating the need for expensive matched tools.
-This fundamental shift in tooling requirements results in a lower per part cost and faster turnaround times.
+This auto parts manufacturer supplies a variety of automobile, off-road, and tractor OEMs with parts including exhausts, heat shields, and other low-volume and prototype items.
+Since their business relies on fast turnaround times, they have always prided themselves on using the latest manufacturing technologies.
+Due to the time and budgetary limitations of the mated die sets required within traditional presses, they began searching for alternatives.
+The flexible diaphragm in a sheet hydroforming press acts as a universal female die, eliminating the need for expensive matched tools.
+This fundamental shift in tooling requirements results in a lower cost-per-part and faster turnaround times.

 Before hydroforming, this supplier was forming parts in multiple pieces and welding them together to make the finished part.
 With the new hydroforming equipment, those same complex assemblies can now be formed in one cycle, completely eliminating the secondary welding operation.